 What Should You Do If You're Aiming for the Most Selective Colleges?

 If you're hoping to attend one of these schools, that's great!
-There's no magic formula for acceptance, but you also shouldn't have to rely on luck if you play your cards right.
-In order to have a solid chance of acceptance at one of the non-specialized selective colleges, you will need to take the most difficult classes throughout high school while earning very high grades.
+There's no magic formula for acceptance, but you also don't have to rely on luck if you play your cards right.
+To have a solid chance of acceptance at one of the non-specialized selective colleges, you will need to take the most difficult classes throughout high school while earning very high grades.
 As you can see by the average GPAs for admission at these schools, it's expected that most students will have high school transcripts dominated by As.
 Standardized test scores are also very important; your scores should be at or above the average for admitted students.

 Even at non-specialized schools (but especially at specialized schools), it's important to show excellence in one academic or extracurricular area if you want to stand out from the crowd.
 Since you're competing with so many applicants, and most of them will have academic credentials that are just as good as yours, you need to find a way to demonstrate your value as a member of the college community that goes beyond grades and test scores.